JorgeFBMoreira/OriginSix/README.md

 ## 💻 PROJECT

 OriginSix is an institutional website in a "Landing Page" format.
-It's responsive to small and large devices and it can be used in different types of enterprises (from micro to medium-sized).<br><br>
+It's responsive to small and large devices and it can be used in different types of enterprises (from micro to medium-sized).<br>
+You can see the website in the <a href="https://jorgefbmoreira.github.io/OriginSix" target="_blank">following Link.</a>
+<br><br>